freeCodeCamp/freeCodeCamp/guide/english/algorithms/search-algorithms/linear-search/index.md

 Array = [ 1, 2, 3, 4, 5, 6, 5, 7, 8, 9, 5]

 This array has 3 occurances of 5s and we want to return the indexes (where they are in the array) of all of them.
-This is called global linear search and you will need to adjust your code to return an array of the index points at which it finds out target element.
+This is called global linear search.
+You will need to adjust your code to return an array of the index points at which it finds the target element.
 When you find an index element that matches your target, the index point (counter) will be added in the results array.
 If it doesn’t match the code will continue to move on to the next element in the array by adding 1 to the counter.

 ```ruby
 def global_linear_search(target, array)